 Instructor: Robert Cusick

-Tuition is $325, and includes guided meditation recordings, all coursework, and classroom instruction.
+Registration is $325, and includes guided meditation recordings, all coursework materials, and classroom instruction.

 A full refund will be issued if requested more than 2 weeks prior to the first class meeting.

 If the cancellation request is received between 2 weeks and 3 business days prior to the first class meeting, a $75 cancellation fee is retained from the refund.